Yoga and Science in Pain Care: The Lived Experience of Pain

 - Practice deep listening, without listening to formulate a response or attempt to fix

-This online course is apart of a larger series.
+This webinar is apart of a larger webinar series.
 You can choose to register for individual sessions or you can register for the entire series at a discount.
-You will be presented with these two options when you click Buy Course.
+You will be presented with these two options below.
 NOTE: You must be signed in to Embodia in order to register.
 Creating an account on Embodia is free.

 We look forward to seeing you soon and if you have any questions, please reach out to us at email@example.com